kilelx/ipod/README.md

 ## Things I'd like to improve

--   I couldn't find out how I could handle with the sound when scrolling on mobile
+-   I couldn't find out how to handle with the sound when scrolling on mobile